Caroline van Bers

 Fax: +49 541 969 2599

-- How can the low value attributed to food that is driving unsustainable methods of food production be turned around?
+- How can the low value attributed to food by consumers that is driving unsustainable methods of food production be turned around?

-- What are the factors and conditions that trigger transformations in food systems?
+- What are the factors and conditions that trigger transformations in food systems and consumption behaviour?

 - Sustainable food production and consumption